 -changing or enhancing the macro and micro-dynamics (Compression, Expansion, etc.)

--matching the “sound” of songs across an album, including overall volume
+-matching the “sound” of songs across an album, including overall volumes

 -noise reduction; cleanup of unwanted clicks, pops and buzzes